Nichebiche/onchainkit-wallet-island-demo/README.md

 ![wi-demo](https://github.com/user-attachments/assets/5ae85a96-75a1-45aa-bd13-351bcdac6bcb)

-This demo application showcases the integration of [@coinbase/onchainkit](https://docs.onchainkit.com) wallet components in a Next.js application.
+This demo application showcases the integration of [@coinbase/onchainkit](https://onchainkit.xyz) Wallet Island component in a Next.js application.

 It demonstrates how to implement wallet connectivity, user identity display, and wallet-related UI components using OnchainKit's pre-built components.

 ## Features